Croton alabamensis var. texensis

 Croton alabamensis var. texensis is a variety of Croton alabamensis that is endemic to the state of Texas in the United States.
 It is commonly known as the Texabama croton.

 Description

 Croton alabamensis var. texensis is a multi-stemmed, monoecious shrub typically less than 3 m in height at maturity.
 Stems are covered in thin grey bark.
 The indumentum consists of unpigmented silver scales and pigmented copper-colored scales.
 New stems, petioles, leaf undersides, inflorescences, and floral parts have a coppery sheen because pigmented scales are present.
 The plant is able to reproduce asexually through layering, eventually forming clonal colonies.
-Plants are fire-tolerant and will resprout vigorously following fire.
+Plants are fire-tolerant and will resprout vigorously following wildfire.

 Leaves

 The simple, petiolate leaves are arranged spirally and are found at the ends of stems.
 Blades measure 3.8 to 9 cm in length and 1.5 to 4 cm in width, have entire margins, and are ovate to elliptic.
 The apex is acute, rounded, or emarginate, while the base is obtuse to slightly cordate.
 The tops of the leaves are dark green with scattered silver scales.
 Leaf undersides are completely covered in scales, most of which are unpigmented, and have prominent veins.
 Although older leaves turn orange in the fall, it is a semi-evergreen plant because the leaves are retained during mild winters.